jremsza/goMLproject/README.md

 Matrix operations are utilized to create the training and testing subsets for both the features (`X`) and labels (`y`).
 The function:
 - Initializes new matrices for the training and testing sets with appropriate dimensions.
-- Copies rows from the original dataset into the new matrices based on the shuffled indices, ensuring that each set receives the correct portion of data as per the specified ratio.
+- Copies rows from the original dataset into the new matrices based on the shuffled indices, ensuring that each set receives the correct portion of data as per the specified ratio see in `func main`.

 ---